 DAP and DPU

-This article is part of our blog series on the Incoterms® Rules, helping importers and exporters understand international trade terms.
 C J International is a full-service Customs broker and Freight Forwarder.
+Check out our full blog series on the Incoterms® Rules, helping importers and exporters understand international trade terms.

 Meaning of Delivered at Place (DAP) and Delivered at Place Unloaded (DPU)